Winter sports a go with COVID-19 restrictions

 The WIAA has given the green light to area high schools for winter sports after releasing some COVID-19 guidelines following a WIAA Board of Control meeting on Friday, Oct.
 9.

-Those sports — wrestling, gymnastics, boys’ basketball, girls’ basketball and boys’ swimming — will look a lot different, however, with those recommended changes.
+Those sports — wrestling, gymnastics, boys basketball, girls basketball, boys hockey, girls hockey and boys swimming — will look a lot different, however, with those recommended changes.

 The WIAA is advising teams to bring a contact tracing sheet to all games or meets with participants’ names, phone numbers, information on their body temperature and any potential COVID-19 symptoms.
 A coach or athletic director will then have to sign a verification of the tracing sheet.